-- The AQE that I have set up regularly loses stops publishing to the Internet (after as little as a few minutes to a few hours) and the sensor and base unit have to be power-cycled together to reconnect.
-As of 2013/05/24 the system has managed its longest run without needing hand-holding of well over 24h.
+- The AQE that I have set up regularly stops publishing to the Internet (after as little as a few minutes to a few hours).
+The sensor and base unit have to be power-cycled together to reconnect.
+As of 2013-05-24 the system has managed its longest run without needing hand-holding of well over 24h.
 Could be a problem if a fit-and-forget system is needed.

-- Inside, lying on its side as suggested, after a while the AQE reads ~5°C over actual temperatures from self-heating (which is also worrying from a power-consumption point of view); this also make the (relative) humidity reading somewhat suspect (low).
+- Inside, lying on its side as suggested, after a while the AQE reads ~5°C over actual temperatures from self-heating (which is also worrying from a power-consumption point of view).
+This also makes the (relative) humidity reading somewhat suspect (low).

 - It does not seem possible to change location of indoor/outdoor metadata after initial set-up, at least through the AQE home-page or similar, which means that redeploying a AQE may mislead users of its public data.

-- The provision of US adaptors (albeit with a 100V--240V voltage range) required me to go and buy a bunch of shaver adaptors.
+- The provision of US adapters (albeit with a 100V--240V voltage range) required me to go and buy a bunch of shaver adapters.

-- The power-adaptor cables are perhaps a bit short for realistic deployment.
+- The power-adapter cables are perhaps a bit short for realistic deployment.

-Having observed the AQE running as-is for over a week, my next task is over the next few days at the end of May to try to automate fetching of the published AQE data from Xively and republishing on a local page, live, possibly integrated with additional data from elsewhere.
+Having observed the AQE running as-is for over a week, my next task is over the next few days at the end of May.
+It is to try to automate fetching of the published AQE data from Xively and republishing on a local page, live, possibly integrated with additional data from elsewhere.